Role: Champion of the Hoenn League

 Although Steven technically is a specialist in the Steel-type, he has a wide variety of Pokémon and tends to take a strongly balanced position in any battle.
 While most of his Pokémon are designed for brutal offense, some of them at least have some form of defensive or tactical move to help support the rest of the team.
 This combination, in addition to the naturally high stats and powers his Pokémon possess, makes him a dire threat in any situation and certainly not a trainer to be underestimated by even a hair.
 In most cases, Steven will reserve purely tactical or defensive measures to specific member of his party, so each Pokémon on his team has a specific purpose that it and only it can perform.
 This can make it somewhat easy to tear apart his team bit by bit, but even then, the brutal offenses of his best Pokémon can be too much to handle on any normal day.
 Trainers looking to exploit Steven's weaknesses will have to be careful about their approach, lest they end up getting hit by a powerful, super-effective hit from nowhere.

 Metagross: This titanic monster is Steven's most powerful Pokémon and certainly not an opponent anyone wants to underestimate for any reason at all.
-From afar, this monster can strike with brutal force using its Psychic, Earthquake and Shadow Ball attacks, dealing intense damage to any opponent lacking strong defensive stats.
+From afar, this monster can strike with brutal force using its Psychic, Earthquake, Shadow Ball and Hyper Beam attacks, dealing intense damage to any opponent lacking strong defensive stats.
 In close quarters, however, this monster is literally unstoppable, as its powerful Hammer Arm, Bullet Punch, Zen Headbutt, Meteor Mash and Giga Impact attacks can literally flatten the competition and inflict catastrophic damage while potentially increasing its physical strength in the process.
 This creature might not be that difficult to take out with some strong special attacks, but if that is not an option, it is likely that most trainers will end up going through at least two or three Pokémon just to get past this one, especially once Steven manages to make it Mega Evolve into Mega Metagross.

 Skarmory: This vicious bird is best used in offensive or defensive battling, but for Steven, both seem to work great when combined together.
 In battle, this beast will rely on its Steel Wing and Aerial Ace attacks to inflict considerable damage in close quarters.
 However, if a defensive stance is needed instead, this fiend will gladly use its Spikes technique to litter the battlefield in entry hazards before using its Toxic technique to make the opposition absolutely miserable.
 This is effective because, as one would imagine, switching out Pokémon to prevent the effects of the status condition from amplifying will expose a new Pokémon to the hazards left by Spikes, in turn making it a lose-lose situation regardless of the choice an opponent makes and in turn making this bird a noticeable tactical threat.